Cut For Christmas!!!

 Posted on

-If you would like to see Heat Embossing in action, check out the Video Tutorial below or click here.
-Be sure to give it a thumbs up if you liked it and don’t forget to subscribe if you are new!
+You could also create other round fruit with the Swirly Scribbles Framelits like apples, cherries, or even tomatoes.
+If you would like to see all of this in action, check out the Video Tutorial below or click here.
+Be sure to give it a thumbs up if you liked it and don’t forget to subscribe if you are new!!!

 Happy Stampin’